-Aircraft in this area will continue to utilize the downwind corridor as they do today, but only a certain percentage are equipped with RNP AR technology and holding certification from Transport Canada will use the curved part of the approach.
+Aircraft in this area will utilize the new downwind location, but only a certain percentage are equipped with RNP AR technology and holding certification from Transport Canada will use the curved part of the approach.
 Aircraft not using the RNP AR approach procedure will use the downwind and will be instructed to initiate their base turn one-by-one by air traffic control, leading to a high variability for where these aircraft will overfly the area.
 It is also not expected that 100% of RNP AR-equipped aircraft will fly the curved approach due to operational considerations such as traffic levels, aircraft sequencing, or weather.

-The images below show the location of the arrival paths including the downwind segment and the curved path from downwind to the final approach along with the historical aircraft tracks shown in the earlier image.
-Another way to think about it is the aircraft shown in blue using the old routes would in the future fly along the new routes and new downwind and then some of those aircraft would take the shorter curved path.
+The images below show the location of the new arrival paths including the downwind segment and the curved path from downwind to the final approach along with the historical aircraft tracks shown in the earlier image.
+Another way to think about it is the aircraft shown in blue using the old routes would in the future fly the new routes and new downwind and some of those aircraft would take the shorter curved path.